They're not celebrities. Their voice coach isn't either. But #MeToo changed their lives.

 New York (CNN)Samantha Shulman isn't a celebrity.
 Neither is the man that she and at least 15 other women have accused of various forms of sexual misconduct.
 But #MeToo is changing their lives.

-Shulman was 23 years old when she started seeing respected voice coach Peter Rofé in 2004.
-She had just moved to New York from Arizona with her best friend.
+Shulman was 27 years old when she started seeing respected voice coach Peter Rofé in 2004.
+She had moved to New York from Arizona with her best friend a few years earlier.
 She hoped to turn her experience as a radio DJ into a lucrative career doing voice-overs in television and radio ads.

 Shulman said she had been working with Rofé for more than six months when he locked the door of his Manhattan studio during a session.
 She said he persuaded her to take off her shirt so she could get more into the read.
 He told her that her voice turned him on, she said, and "he took his penis out."

-Note: CORRECTION: This story has been updated to give the correct age when Shulman met Rofé.
-It has also been updated to give the correct timeframe of when she had moved to New York.